 WAGABOX®, an innovative landfill gas recovery solution

-WAGABOX® is a breakthrough landfill gas recovery and upgrading technology.
-The result of ten years of R&D at Air Liquide and Waga Energy, WAGABOX® combines two upgrading processes: membrane filtration and cryogenic distillation.
+WAGABOX® is a breakthrough landfill gas recovery and upgrading technology, it is the result of ten years of R&D at Air Liquide and Waga Energy, WAGABOX® combines two upgrading processes: membrane filtration and cryogenic distillation.

 Membrane filtration removes the carbon dioxide (CO2) and impurities from landfill gas.
-The gas is then cryogenically cooled to separate the methane (CH4) from the oxygen (O2) and nitrogen (N2).
+The gas is then cryogenically cooled to isolate the methane (CH4) from the oxygen (O2) and nitrogen (N2).

-Regardless of the composition of the raw biogas, Wagabox® produces 98% pure biomethane — pure enough to meet utilities’ grid-injection standards.
-WAGABOX® successfully recovers 90% of the methane contained in landfill gs, for energy yields that are three times higher than solutions where the gas is burned to generate electricity.
+Regardless of the composition of the raw biogas, WAGABOX® produces 98% pure biomethane — pure enough to meet utilities’ grid-injection standards.
+WAGABOX® successfully recovers 90% of the methane contained in landfill gas, for energy yields that are three times higher than solutions where the gas is burned to generate electricity.

-Plus, biomethane is easy to transport and store using existing gas infrastructure.
+Biomethane is also easy to transport and store using existing gas infrastructure.

-WAGABOX®, available exclusively from Waga Energy and protected by patents worldwide, is becoming the benchmark solution for landfill gas upgrading.
+WAGABOX®, exclusively availiable from Waga Energy and protected by patents worldwide, is becoming the benchmark solution for landfill gas upgrading.